André Watson: International rugby

 He made his international debut in 1996 in a match between Australia and Canada.
-Watson refereed the first of two Rugby World Cup finals when he took charge of the 1999 Rugby World Cup Final between Australia and France in Cardiff.
+Watson refereed the first of two Rugby World Cup finals when he took charge of the 1999 Rugby World Cup final between Australia and France in Cardiff.

-His second World Cup final was the 2003 Rugby World Cup Final between Australia and England in Sydney.
-He remains the only referee to have officiated in two finals.
+His second World Cup final was the 2003 Rugby World Cup final between Australia and England in Sydney.
+He remains the only male referee to have officiated in two finals, as Hollie Davidson has since refereed two Women's Rugby World Cup finals.
+However, he has been criticised for his officiating in the 2003 final, favouring the hosts, Australia, in his decision-making.

 He announced his retirement prior to the July 2004 match between Australia and the Pacific Islanders.
 He made a comeback three months later, refereeing the first match of the qualification round for 2007 Rugby World Cup between Andorra and Norway.

 Post-refereeing career

 He was appointed as the Manager of Referees for the South African Rugby Union in 2011.
 On 3 July 2015, SARU announced that his employment has been terminated after the Commission for Conciliation, Mediation and Arbitration decided that a number of grievances lodged against Watson proved to be valid.